shmilyface/Project-Template/README.md

 A basic structured workflow for Data Science Projects

-The zip file is a folder to be placed on your DESKTOP.
+The zip file contains a folder to be placed on your DESKTOP.

 The zip file contains the following: